JonathanAnbary/binmodify/README.md

 These are the features I plan to add:

 - Macho support (currently only the Elf and PE formats are supported, might not be possible due to required signatures on macho).
-- New file ranges creation (currently file ranges can be extended but not created, This will require to move the phdr table in elf, which might not be easy).
+- New file ranges creation (currently file ranges can be extended but not created, This will require to resize the phdr table in elf, which might not be easy, have not looked into it for PE).
 - General api improvments (Im only really using this in [binmodify_plug](https://github.com/JonathanAnbary/binmodify_plug) which makes the project very tightly coupled and probably blinds me to some better api design).